Versioning

 Maintaining multiple versions of your documentation is critical for many different technical products.
 This page goes into the details of how versioning works in ReadMe, as well as several use cases.

-Only the Guides, Recipes, and Reference sections are impacted by versioning.
-Content for all other sections (Landing Page, Discussions, Changelog) will persist across versions.
+Affected Sections: Only Guides, Recipes, and Reference sections are versioned.
+Content for Landing Page, Discussions, and Changelog will persist across versions.

 Making a New Version

-To create a new version, go to Versions in the left hand menu.
-Then click on the Add New Version button in the right top corner.
-Choose which version to fork from.
+To create a new version, open the Versions & Branches menu by selecting the version name (i.e. v3.0) in the admin navigation.
+Then click on the + New Version button in the right top corner.
+Choose which version to fork from and name your new version.
 This will create a copy of this version, you will not be able to pull the changes back to the version that was forked.

 Version Options